konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ### Type in Type

 Most typed languages allow functions that take terms as arguments, for example `not (b:bool) := if b then false else true`.
 More advanced type system also allow functions that take types are arguments, for example `id (A:Type) (a:A) := a`.
 In such languages, the question arises what the type of `Type` should be.
 Initial suggestions were for `Type` to be of type `Type`, i.e. `Type : Type`, until Girard proved that this is paradoxical.
 The following proof is based on Per Martin-Löf's proof of Girard's paradox in [An Intuitionistic Theory of Types, 1972][ITT].

+Note that this problem only arises in languages with fairly complex type systems.
+Many languages simply do not allow a programmer to ask for the type of `Type`.
+In Java for example, the function `static <A> A id(A a) { return a; }` takes the type `A` as argument, but because there is the special syntax `<A>` Java gets away without having to type the expression `Type`.

 This proof
 will define a notion of ordering,